 We recommend developing the tool either by programming in Fortran or by using the commercial tool FloMASTER, Amesim, SimulationX ...

-For cooling medium working under normal pressures, the calculation will be equally difficult regardless of whether the medium is air, hydrogen, water, or oil.
+For a cooling medium working under normal pressures, the calculation will be equally difficult regardless of whether the medium is air, hydrogen, water, or oil.
 The electrical losses are usually known as calculated or measured values; they can be allocated homogeneously in the places of production.
-Losses due to friction and turbulent dissipation are calculated in the place of production by the CFD-tool.
+Losses due to friction and turbulent dissipation are calculated in the place of production by the CFD tool.

 New page available: